back to Articles

 The keys to unlocking a child's thought processes and thus helping the child change those behaviors which do not contribute to personal or societal happiness are found in the principles of personality development.
 Personality development has three major components: Genetics In uterine experience, and First two years of life.
 These three factors have the most influence in determining how the child is going to think about life, his place in it, whether or not others can be trusted, whether or not the world is a caring place, etc. What happens in these three arenas, in short, contributes heavily to how a child thinks, and how a child thinks is going to determine how the child behaves.

 People have long known that a child's appearance is based in large part on the appearance of his parents.
 Not always, but frequently enough for a pattern to be discerned, parents with blond hair have children with blond hair.
 Along the same lines it is understood that certain talents and abilities have a genetic predisposition.
 Parents with athletic or musical ability tend to have children with a higher than average chance of being athletic or musical.
 The research connecting intelligent parents with intelligent children is extensive to the point where the IQ of the parents is considered a fair predictor of the potential IQ of the child.
 There are always exceptions to the rule, of course.
-Which is why it is considered a genetic predisposition, not a hard corollary.
+This is why it is considered a genetic predisposition, not a hard corollary.
 What is true, however, is that our innate makeup is going to affect how we react to our environment and how we respond to life's events.
-Personality development is not the product of either nature or nurture, it is a complex combination of both.
+Personality development is not the product of either nature or nurture; it is a complex combination of both.
 Nurture can affect the direction of nature, but must work within its parameters.

 Much can be done with that genetic predisposition.
 Athletic parents could let their child watch huge amounts of television so the child's genetically endowed athletic gift is squandered.
 Conversely, average parents could stimulate and arouse their child's modest intellectual endowment to higher than expected achievements.